What is student landlord insurance?

 Can I insure multiple student let properties?

 Yes.
-Bollington offer insurance for landlords with residential or commercial property to let, combining a range of properties all in one policy.
-Let us know where your properties are, what type of property you want to insure, and who your tenants are, and we’ll look to get you a competitive quote.
+We offer insurance for landlords with residential or commercial property to let, combining a range of properties all in one policy.
+Let us know where your properties are, what type of property you want to insure, and who your tenants are.

 What does buildings insurance for unoccupied properties cover?